Note: This post was edited on July 22, 2019 to update the Stress Test rules that changed with the Bank of Canada’s rate drop.

 It’s official.
 The Federal Government’s proposed changes that will tighten mortgage qualification lending rules (Guideline B-20) are set to take effect as of January 1st, 2018.

-The change will require homebuyers to face a stress test and qualify for a mortgage at a rate of 4.99%, or 2% higher than the negotiated rate (whichever is larger) to ensure that they would be able to handle their mortgage payments should interest rates continue to rise.
+The change will require homebuyers to face a stress test and qualify for a mortgage based on the Bank of Canada’s benchmark rate (currently 5.19%) or 2% higher than the negotiated rate (whichever is larger) to ensure that they would be able to handle their mortgage payments should interest rates continue to rise.

 As of January 1, 2018 Buyers will be able to afford less than they could today.
 Think about it like this: if interest rates rose another 2%, how would this affect the amount of home you could purchase?
 Obviously, you would be on a bit of a tighter budget.